sashank5644/LlamaIndex-History-Project/README.md

 * Options: Instructions for running option 1 and option 2 (SEE BELOW FOR MORE INFO)
 * Test Data: Comprises of 2 documents (Amendments of U.S.) and is used for quick testing without pinecone account creation (READ BELOW FOR MORE INFORMATION)
 * Data: Includes initial 2 documents (Amendments of U.S.) and will be used to store openly available history text data
-* rag-history: Contains React application with CSS components, and stores Flask framework with Python, integrated with Pinecone.
+* rag-history: Contains React application with CSS components, and stores Flask framework with Python, integrated with Pinecone, and MongoDB.

 # Getting Started